-- Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation. - Annual salary growth and inflation is assumed to be 2.5%.
+- Values shown are estimates and are not guaranteed.
+The illustration does not indicate the likely variance and volatility in the possible outcomes from each fund.
+The numbers shown in the illustration are rounded to the nearest £100 for simplicity. - Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation.
+The long term annual inflation assumption used is 2.5%. - Annual salary growth is assumed to be 2.5%.
 Salaries could be expected to increase above inflation to reflect members becoming more experienced and being promoted.
-However, the projections assume salaries increase in line with inflation to allow for prudence in the projected values. - The starting pot size used is £6,000.
-This is the approximate average (median) pot size for members aged 30 years and younger (rather than using a whole membership average, we have taken this approach to give a more realistic 40-year projection). - The projection is for 40 years, being the approximate duration that the youngest scheme member has until they reach the scheme's Normal Pension Age.
+However, the projections assume salaries increase in line with inflation to allow for prudence in the projected values. - The starting pot size used is £5,000.
+This is the approximate average (median) pot size for members aged 30 years and younger (rather than using a whole membership average, we have taken this approach to give a more realistic 40-year projection) - The projection is for 40 years, being the approximate duration that the youngest scheme member has until they reach the scheme's Normal Pension Age.

-- The starting salary is assumed to be £36,000.
+- The starting salary is assumed to be £42,000.
 This is the approximate median salary for active members aged 30 or younger. - Total contributions (employee plus employer) are assumed to be 9.0% of salary per year.
-This is the median total contribution rate for active members aged 30 years or younger. - The projected annual returns used are as follows: - Lump sum strategy: 2.2% above inflation for the initial years, gradually reducing to a return of 1.2% below inflation at the ending point of the lifestyle. - Annuity Targeting Strategy: 2.2% above inflation for the initial years, gradually reducing to a return of 1.6% below inflation at the ending point of the lifestyle. - Harsco Scheme Diversified Growth Fund: 1.3% above inflation. - Harsco Scheme Cash Fund: 1.8% below inflation. - Harsco Scheme Active Global Equity Fund: 2.8% above inflation - Harsco Scheme Passive Long Dated Gilt Fund: 1.5% below inflation - No allowance for active management outperformance has been made.
+This is the median total contribution rate for active members aged 30 years or younger. - The projected before costs annual returns used are as follows: - Lump sum strategy: 2.3% above inflation for the initial years, gradually reducing to a return of 1.2% below inflation at the ending point of the lifestyle. - Annuity Targeting Strategy: 2.3% above inflation for the initial years, gradually reducing to a return of 1.0% below inflation at the ending point of the lifestyle. - Harsco Scheme Diversified Growth Fund: 1.3% above inflation. - Harsco Scheme Cash Fund: 1.8% below inflation. - Harsco Scheme Active UK Equity Fund: 2.8% above inflation - Harsco Scheme Passive Overseas Developed Equity Fund: 2.8% above inflation - No allowance for active management outperformance has been made.

-5. Investment returns over periods to Scheme Year end
+5. Investment returns

-This section shows the annual return, after the deduction of member borne charges and transaction costs, for all investment options in which member assets were invested during the Scheme Year for at least 1 year (the funds which were added to the Scheme near the end of March 2022 are not shown due to the limited performance history available).
+This section shows the annual return, after the deduction of member borne charges and transaction costs, for all investment options in which member assets were invested during the scheme year.

-Net returns are shown over the 12 months to 31 March 2022.
-Figures over 5 years to 31 March 2022 are not available given that the funds were incepted on the Aegon platform in October 2018.
+Net returns are shown over the 12 months to 31 March 2023.
+Figures over 3 and 5 years to 31 March 2023 are not available given that the funds underlying the lifestyles were changed in March 2022, and therefore only have a one year track record.